abodi1419/Robot-Arm-Controller-TTS-STT/readme.md

-# Robot Controller with Chatbot
+# Robot Controller with Chatbot, TTS and STT
 ##### Robot controller is a project to control a robot arm and base remotely.
 Arm and base can be controlled by manipulating motors degree and directions values.

 ## Installing